qthequartermasterman/fallout-houston-campaign/docs/0-Background/geography.md

 ### State Highway 6

-Connections: State Highway 6 stretches westward from Houston, connecting the city to Sugar Land, Richmond, and further points west.
+Connections: State Highway 6 stretches westward from Houston, connecting the city to Sugar Junction, Richmond, and further points west.
 State: Parts of State Highway 6 have remained accessible for caravans and travelers, while others have suffered from disrepair and damage.
 Influence: Sugar Land, located along this highway, serves as a trading outpost for the New Liberty Trading Company ( NLTC).
 The highway facilitates trade between Sugar Land and other settlements, making it a crucial route for the NLTC's operations.
+At the south, near the intersection of I-45 and SH-6, NLTC maintains a well-protected but small marina at the
+Bayou Vista, where their protected ships land.
+Although they do not use warships, the Galveston Pirates usually leave them alone, after a few early, failed attempts to raid their ships.
+The NLTC has a small but well-armed security force, and they are not afraid to use it.

 ### Interstate 610 (I-610)